9 Top Podcast Recording Apps [Expert Picks]

 But which recording app will serve you best?

-You’ll be off to a good start if you choose any of the seven best podcast recording software in our guide.
+You’ll be off to a good start if you choose any of the best podcast recording software in our guide.
 We’ll explain each app’s distinctive features, pricing plans, and how to choose one.

-TL;DR – 7 Top Podcast Recording Software
+TL;DR – Best Podcast Recording Apps

 Starting a new podcast?